Research Process Map

 Contacts:

-Monitor study conduct to ensure Health Canada compliance by addressing safety and quality issues, auditing as needed, and maintaining site readiness.
+Monitor study conduct to ensure regulatory and ethical compliance by addressing safety and quality issues, maintaing REB application status through amendments and renewals, auditing as needed, and maintaining site readiness.

 Contacts: